 Park yourself in Virginia Beach N VIRGINIA BEACH, coastal recreation is a way of life.
 The mild weather encourages an active lifestyle, and the local culture thrives on finding experiences that satisfy the soul.
 Virginia Beach Parks & Recreation is dedicated to giving residents natural outlets to live a healthy lifestyle and to protecting our coastal environment.
+Improving the physical and mental wellbeing of residents leads to a higher quality of life for all those who choose to live in and visit Virginia Beach.
+Regardless of fishing destination, where Virginia Beach Parks & Recreation recently made renovations to deliver an even greater experience for guests.
+These improvements include a new boat ramp, several fishing platforms, and restroom facilities.
 Improving the physical and mental well-being of residents leads to a higher quality of life for all those who choose to live in and visit Virginia Beach.
-Regardless of physical, social and economic circumstances, the city ensures all residents can access parks programs and facilities.
+Regardless of physical, social and economic circumstances, the city ensures all residents can access parks. physical, social and economic circumstances, the city ensures all residents can access parks programs and facilities.
 The city has 4,000 acres of parks, including Back Bay National Wildlife Refuge, First Landing State Park, Mount Trashmore Park, gorgeous natural areas and neighborhood and community parks.
 Natural Areas: More than a scenic view Virginia Beach's designated natural areas offer protected lands that preserve the indigenous vegetation and wildlife and provide a scenic environment for recreational use by locals and visitors alike.